emdgroup-liquid/liquid/CONTRIBUTING.md

 ├── .releaserc.cjs            # Config file for semantic-release.
 │                             # See https://semantic-release.gitbook.io/semantic-release/
 ├── bin                       # Contains scripts to be included in the bundle for execution with npx.
-├── Dockerfile                # You can startup your dev environment in a Docker container.
-│                             # This may come in handy for Windows users who encounter problems.
-│                             # More about this below.
 ├── commitlint.config.cjs     # We use conventional commits and semantic release.
 │                             # More about this below.
 ├── dist                      # Here is the main juice which gets published to npm.